 Because I work at a large university, there is a church near campus that is dedicated to serving the student population.
 Paul and I never attended Mass there, so I figured it would be easier than going to the church we attended together.
 Plus the fact that the church was holding its Ash Wednesday Mass around the lunch hour; presumably for the university population.

 As I sat there waiting for the services to begin I couldn’t help but cry.
-And for most of the Mass there were tears streaming down my face.
+And for most of the Mass, tears were streaming down my face.
 The words the Priest spoke seemed to mean so much more to me today, especially as he spoke of the souls of the departed.
 He spoke of the Lenten season being a time to strengthen our faith and to develop a closer relationship with God, and I could feel myself choking up.

 I suppose that with many other things, the first time without Paul is always more difficult.
 I may still find myself crying in the pews for some time to come, but at least I’ve found my way back to the pew in the first instance.
 And, like other things, it will get easier with time.